 In any adoption, the person hoping to become a legal parent will first have to meet certain criteria set by the adoption agency involved and the state.
 They have to submit paperwork to the court and may have to attend courses before they can adopt.

 If the other parent of your stepchild is still alive, you will need their consent as well to proceed with the adoption.
-Unless Texas has already terminated their parental rights, they will have to voluntarily end their rights.
+Unless Texas has already terminated their parental rights, they will have to voluntarily end their legal right to be the child’s parent.
 If they agree to allow the adoption, you can then move forward with the necessary court process.

 Why would a parent give up their parental rights?